tyrenleong/Credit-Card-Fraud-Detection/README.md

 - The machine learning models are trained on the training data.
 - The model is used to predict both training and testing data.
 - The evaluation metrics for both training and testing data are computed.

+# Brief Explanatory Data Analysis
+Number of rows with fraud 87403
+Fraud percentage: 8.7403%
+Number of rows without fraud: 912597
+Number of rows with fraud and is an online order: 82711 Number of rows with fraud and chip is used: 22410 Number of rows with fraud and is a repeated retailer: 76925

+Queried through SQL statements, around 8.7403% of the dataset are fraudulent credit card transactions.
+Most of the fraudulent cases are online orders and are at repeated retailer.

 # Results
 ## PySpark MLlib